 Video cameras are a wonderful thing and that is why stores install a full system of cameras to see every aisle and display.
-If it can be proven that a slip and fall victim did not take reasonable action to avoid the slip and fall hazard, then a court may decide that the victim was to blame for what happened.
+If it can be proven that a fall victim did not take reasonable action to avoid the hazard, then a court may decide that the victim was to blame for what happened.

 Will You Get Sued?

-Should you be worried about being sued for your unintentional actions that caused a slip and fall accident?
-More often than not, the answer would be no. In the state of New York, the tort laws are very clear on what is and is not a significant slip and fall incident.
+Should you be worried about being sued for your unintentional actions that caused a fall down accident?
+More often than not, the answer would be no. In the state of New York, the tort laws are very clear on what is and is not a significant slipping incident.
 The victim would have to prove that you made the spill on purpose, and video cameras will help you to prove that it was all a simple unintentional accident.

 You may also be interested in reading about responsibility of stores for slip and fall accidents on ice and snow in New York here: https://banvillelaw.com/slip-fall-accidents/ice-snow/